JurgenR/aioslsk/docs/source/MESSAGES.rst

 UserSearch (Code 42)
 --------------------

-Search for a file on a specific user, the user will receive this query in the form of a FileSearch_ message
+Search for a file on a specific user, the user will receive this query in the form of a :ref:`FileSearch` message

 :Code: 42 (0x2A)
+:Status: USED
 :Send:
    1. **string**: username
    2. **uint32**: ticket